kolo/xmlrpc/README.md

 * xmlrpc.Base64 encoded to base64;
 * slice encoded to array;

-Structs decoded to struct by following rules:
+Structs encoded to struct by following rules:

 * all public field become struct members;
 * field name become member name;
 * if field has xmlrpc tag, its value become member name.
+* for fields tagged with `",omitempty"`, empty values are omitted;

 Server method can accept few arguments, to handle this case there is special approach to handle slice of empty interfaces (`[]interface{}`).